Budgie the Complete Series

 And In Again

-Budgie gives Charlie Endell a birthday present, but Charlie shows his
+Budgie gives Charlie Endell a birthday present, but Charlie shows his gratitude in a very peculiar way.

 Original ITV Transmission 2 July 1971